 The bill was less than $5, and we gained a lot of delicious calories and a greater sense of the friendly community in Little Havana.

 Address: 745 SW 8th St, Miami, FL 33130

 Related Things to Do Next to Little Havana

 Learn about the Bay of Pigs Invasion at the Brigade 2506 Museum and Library

-If you’re into war history or want to learn more about Cuban in America during the 1960s, you will want to visit the Bay of Pigs Invasion Museum and library.
-The official name of the destination is, “Brigade 2506 Museum and Library.”
+If you're into war history or want to learn more about Cubans in America during the 1960s, you will want to visit the Bay of Pigs Invasion Museum and Library.
+The official name of the destination is “Brigade 2506 Museum and Library.”

 The museum and library used to be in Little Havana off of Calle Ocho in Miami but recently moved to Hialeah, Florida.
 It's 17 miles northwest of Little Havana, which is approximately a 30-minute drive.